Terrence Mahon

 Terrence Mahon (born October 5, 1970) is an American distance running coach.
-Mahon coaches many notable long distance and middle distance runners, including Olympians Deena Kastor, Anna Pierce, and Jen Rhines.
+Mahon coaches many notable long distance and middle distance runners, including Olympians Deena Kastor, Anna Willard, and Jen Rhines.
 Mahon also coached Ryan Hall for five years.
 In 2011 he coached Morgan Uceny to the number one world ranking in the 1500 meters, coached ultra runner Josh Cox to the second fastest 50k time in history, and guided Irishman Alistair Cragg to a new National Record in the 5,000 meters, and in 2012 coached Alistair to European and Irish records in the road 5k at the Carlsbad 5000.

 Mahon ran for and graduated from La Habra High School in La Habra, California and walked on as a freshman at Oregon where he earned All-American honors.

 Mahon later attended Villanova University as an undergraduate, where he also was an All-American runner.
 Mahon ran a 2:13:02 in the Chicago Marathon in 1997, and won the U.S. 20 k Championships.
 He qualified for the Olympic Trials in both the marathon and 10,000 m, but was unable to qualify for the Olympics.

 In 1998, Mahon married runner Jen Rhines, who also competed for Villanova.
 They moved to Mammoth Lakes, California to train, where Mahon later became a coach for Team Running USA, now known as the Mammoth Track Club.

 In 2012, Mahon moved to the UK to be the head coach of the distance runners at British Athletics.

 After only a year with British Athletics, Mahon returned to the states accepting a position as the head coach of the Boston Athletics Association’s High Performance Team.

 In 2015 Mahon was selected by the IAAF to be the women’s middle and long distance coach for Team USA at the 2015 IAAF World Championships.